-You have 31 days from the date of the event (60 days in the event of the loss of Medicaid and CHIP coverage and the start of eligibility for state premium assistance) to report a qualified change in status event and, if applicable, to change your and/or your dependent's coverage.
+Generally, you have 31 days from the date of the event (60 days in the event of the loss of Medicaid and CHIP coverage and the start of eligibility for state premium assistance) to report a qualified change in status event and, if applicable, to change your and/or your dependent's coverage.
 To add a newborn child to your coverage, you must do so within 31 days of the child's birth.
+However, due to COVID-19, important guidelines have been issued that temporarily extend deadlines and allow for mid-year benefit changes.
+At Citi, you and your dependents have a mid-year opportunity to adjust your current 2020 medical, dental, vision, HCSA, LPSA and/or DCSA without needing to experience a qualified change in status.
+See "Changing Your Coverage" beginning on page 29 for more information.